Scatter plot

 Display multiple series

-To configure a scatter plot with multiple series, use the Display multiple series as option under the Series tab in the Chart Properties pane.
+To configure a scatter plot with multiple series, use the Display multiple series as option on the Series tab in the Chart Properties pane.
 By default, multiple series are displayed with the Single chart option.
 In this representation, all series are drawn in the same plot area, but each series is assigned a unique color to allow comparisons between the different groups.

 You can also view a scatter plot with multiple series as a grid chart (also known as small multiples) by selecting the Grid option.
 This option displays a matrix of smaller charts in which each mini chart only shows data for an individual series.
-Grid charts are helpful for comparing trends and patterns between different subgroups in your data.
-You can customize the dimensions of a grid chart layout by setting the Mini charts per row numeric input.
-For instance, setting Mini charts per row chart to 3 will display a maximum of three charts per row—the total number of rows in the grid will be determined by the number of series in your chart.
+Grid charts are helpful for comparing trends and patterns between different subgroups in data.
+You can customize the dimensions of a grid chart layout by setting the Mini charts per row numeric value.
+For example, setting Mini charts per row chart to 3 will display a maximum of three charts per row—the total number of rows in the grid will be determined by the number of series in the chart.
 Checking the Show preview chart check box allows you to dynamically explore each mini chart in greater detail by selecting one to view in the larger preview chart.

 Grid chart example